elyrodso/main-website/privacy-policy.markdown

 After accepting our request to send you customized data, tracking data and ad contents customizations will be sent to our third-party advertisers, all this data will be used for marketing purposes.

-Google is our provider of advertisements in connection with our services.
-In addition, it also uses cookies to serve ads to our websites or other sites on the Internet.
-You can refuse the use of these cookies by declining our data submission consent pop-up, or by visiting Google's [Privacy Policy for ads](https://policies.google.com/technologies/ads).
+Google AdSense is our provider of advertisements in connection with our services.
+In addition, it also uses cookies (referred to as "DART cookies") to serve customized ads to our websites or other sites on the Internet.
+You can refuse the use of these cookies by declining our data submission consent pop-up, or modify and customize your submitted data by following the Google AdSense [Help Center](https://support.google.com/adsense/answer/1348695).

-Third-party ad servers or ad networks uses technologies like cookies, JavaScript, or Web Beacons that are used in their respective advertisements and links that appear on Falix, which are sent directly to users' browser.
-They automatically receive your IP address when this occurs.
-These technologies are used to measure the effectiveness of their advertising campaigns and/or to personalize the advertising content that you see on websites that you visit.

 Our third-party providers use cookies, Web Beacons, or JavaScript technology to serve ads that appear on FalixNodes, delivered directly to your browser.
 These technologies are used to identify the effectiveness of their campaigns or to customize the contents of available advertisements.